nerdyrodent/YourChoice/README.md

 # Introduction
 Welcome to a thought experiment in **"Attention Programming"** - aka _"programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients"_.

+Context Engineering is the "what".
+Attention Programming is the "how".

 Remember where you FIRST heard the term ;)

 [Collaboration-OS-v1.txt](older/Collaboration-OS-v1.txt) was my first version of "LLM OS" - an 'operating system' which puts YOU in control of the LLM output.